 All-year-round diligence is key here.
 Keeping on top of things will make a big difference when it comes to the end of the tax year.
 In practical terms, it means logging every receipt, every transaction and every invoice.

-As creative accountancy experts we recommend taking this to the next level using accounting software Xero.
+As expert accountants for creatives we recommend taking this to the next level using accounting software Xero.
 The platform is not only sleek and easy to use, but it also allows you to make decisions in real-time.
 Need to submit an invoice, expense a company lunch or pay your hardworking staff?
 Xero makes all this super easy for you.

 The overall rewards for scheduling time to focus on your numbers are ten-fold.
 No frantic rifling through receipts, no last-minute compliance issues and a complete understanding of how much tax you need to pay will all help you run a smooth ship and not be prey to nasty surprises further down the line…